MicrochipTech/unicens-linux-daemon/cfg/README.md

 **10.)
 Working with Scripts**

 The INIC on a Slim or a Smart Node can remote control peripherals like audio codecs, camera sensors, INIC companions, port expander, LEDs and Buttons.
 Therefor it provides an I2C master interface and GPIO pins which are controllable via network.
 UNICENS provides the capability to execute a list of jobs when a device connects to the network the first time.
-This list is called script.
 Those scripts can be assigned for each node in the XML file.
-Therefore, the `\<Node>` tag has an optional attribute called Script:
+Therefore, the `<Node>` tag has an optional attribute called _Script_:
  - Script=".."
 	 - This value is any sort of user defined name, there is no syntax to be followed (other than to be XML complaint).
 	 - This script name acts as a reference.

-The content of the script is then embedded in a tag called `\<Script>`, which is a child of `\<Unicens>`, the same hierarchy level as `\<Node>`.
+The content of the script is then embedded in a tag called `<Script>`, which is a child of `<Unicens>`, the same hierarchy level as `<Node>`.

-The `\<Script>` tag has only mandatory attribute called "Name":
+The `<Script>` tag has only mandatory attribute called _Name_:
  - Name=".."
-	 - This is the counter part of the Script attribute of the `<\Node>` tag
+	 - This is the counter part of the Script attribute of the `<Node>` tag
 	 - If the name of the attributes are identical, they are linked and the script will be executed once the device is found at network startup.

 A **non** working example (because of missing parameters) would be: